Calvert County, Maryland: National politics

-In the early 19th Century, in the contests between the Hamiltonian Federalist and Jeffersonian Democratic-Republican parties of the First Party System, it backed the Federalists four out of seven times, only going for the Democratic-Republicans in their greatest landslides of 1804 and 1816 as well as the 1820 election in which President James Monroe ran effectively unopposed.
+In the early 19th century, in the contests between the Hamiltonian Federalist and Jeffersonian Democratic-Republican parties of the First Party System, it backed the Federalists four out of seven times, only going for the Democratic-Republicans in their greatest landslides of 1804 and 1816, as well as the 1820 election in which President James Monroe ran effectively unopposed.

-In the 1824 election which began the second party system, the people of Calvert County voted for John Quincy Adams over Andrew Jackson, who would go on to help found the Democratic Party before the 1828 election.
-Up until the Civil War, Calvert County voted only for the candidates of the Whig Party, the Democrat's primary opposition.
+In the 1824 election, which began the second party system, the people of Calvert County voted for John Quincy Adams over Andrew Jackson, who went on to help found the Democratic Party before the 1828 election.
+Until the Civil War, Calvert County voted only for the candidates of the Whig Party, the Democrat's primary opposition.
 After that party's dissolution in the early 1850s, it supported the Nativist Know-Nothing party in 1856 and the largely Whiggish Constitutional Union party in 1860.

 In the Civil War election of 1864, Calvert swung sharply along with the rest of southern Maryland to give over 90% of the vote to Democratic challenger George McClellan, and again to the Democratic standard-bearer Horatio Seymour four years later.
-The brief Democratic era was likely due to strong Confederate sympathy in Southern Maryland.
+The brief Democratic era was likely due to strong Confederate sympathy in southern Maryland.

-In Presidential elections, Calvert County has historically and at present leaned strongly towards the Republican Party.
-It was won by that party in every election from 1884 to 1936 – with the sequence broken in 1940 due to local support for Franklin Delano Roosevelt's efforts at helping Britain in World War II – and in modern times no Democratic presidential nominee has won Calvert County since Jimmy Carter did so in 1976.
+In presidential elections, Calvert County has historically and at present leaned strongly towards the Republican Party.
+It was won by that party in every election from 1884 to 1936 – with the sequence broken in 1940 due to local support for Franklin Delano Roosevelt's efforts at helping Britain in World War II – and in modern times, no Democratic presidential nominee has won Calvert County since Jimmy Carter did so in 1976.

 Since then, Calvert County has remained mostly aligned with the Republican Party.
 It briefly turned in favor of the Democrats in the dealigned 1960s and 70s, after which it became a Republican stronghold in the 1980s.
 In modern elections, it leans Republican though Democrats have gained votes.
 President Joe Biden came only 5% from winning the county in 2020, the closest any Democrat has come since Jimmy Carter carried it in 1976.

-It is part of the 5th Congressional District, along with much of Southern Maryland.
-The current representative is Democratic House Majority Leader Steny Hoyer.
+It is part of the 5th Congressional District, along with much of southern Maryland.
+The current representative is Democratic former House Majority Leader Steny Hoyer.